 How do I find out what application is using my webcam?

-To find out which application is using your webcam in Windows 11, you need to take the help of Windows Settings.
+To find out which application is allowed to use your webcam in Windows 11, you need to take the help of Windows Settings.
 For that, press Win+I to open Windows Settings and switch to the Privacy & security tab.
 Here you can find a heading called Let apps access your camera.
-Under this heading, you can find all the app that has camera access.
+Under this heading, you can find all the apps that have camera access.
 If you want to prevent an app from using your camera, you need to toggle the corresponding button to turn it off.

 Which app is using the web camera